 - Now distribute the berries on top and return the cake in the freezer for another 30 minutes.

-- Now add lemon juice to your red gelatine mixture, and slowly pour it on top of your cake.
+- Add lemon juice to your red gelatine mixture, and slowly pour it on top of your cake.

 - Place it in the refrigerator and serve after at least 3 hours chilling.